What is a Home Equity Loan vs. Home Equity Line of Credit (HELOC): Which one is right for you?

 As we mentioned before, a home equity loan is a good choice if you know exactly what your budget is.
 It is also beneficial if you’d like to lock in your interest rate.
 If you’re consolidating debt with a lower rate, locking into a fixed would save you from those higher interest payments in case the market changes and rates go up.

 If you’ve received a quote for a project but think you may risk going over budget, you might want to consider a HELOC.
 You can be approved for an amount higher than your quote so that extra funds are available to you just in case some unexpected expenses arise.
 For example: someone who is in the middle of a bathroom remodel rips out their walls to find they have a mold problem that now needs to be fixed!
 You never know what’s going to be behind those walls.
-A HELOC is a great choice for someone who wants to have money readily available to them for any large expenses that may come up, with no term limit.
+A HELOC is a great choice for someone who wants to have money readily available to them for any large expenses that may come up.

 We’re here to help